Principles of operator algebras: 1b. Diagonalization

 We conclude from this that the following equality must hold:

 On the other hand, we know by recurrence that the vectors $v_1,\ldots,v_{k-1}$ must be linearly independent.
 Thus, the coefficients must be equal, at right and at left:

-Now since at least one $c_i$ must be nonzero, from $\lambda_kc_i=c_i\lambda_i$ we obtain $\lambda_k=\lambda_i$, which is a contradiction.
+Now since at least one of the numbers $c_i$ must be nonzero, from $\lambda_kc_i=c_i\lambda_i$ we obtain $\lambda_k=\lambda_i$, which is a contradiction.
 Thus our proof by recurrence of the first assertion is complete.
 As for the second assertion, this follows from the first one. \end{proof}

 In order to reach now to more advanced results, we can use the characteristic polynomial, which appears via the following fundamental result:

 \begin{theorem} Given a matrix $A\in M_N(\mathbb C)$, consider its characteristic polynomial: